Nate’s Anticipated Year-End Round-Up: 2009’s Good, Bad, Ugly, and Whatever

 4) 12 Rounds

 This action flick bankrolled by World Wrestling Entertainment is an empty and aggravating movie.
 John Cena is not an actor, like at all.
-The famous pro wrestler has a face that looks to be chiseled from granite, but he more closely resembles a Boris Karlof version of Frankenstein than a “normal dude.”
-This is not an attractive man.
+The famous pro wrestler has a face that looks to be chiseled from granite.
 The villain is totally non-threatening in every capacity.
 He acts like an impish teenager instead of a devilish rogue.
 The villainous MO is a shameless rip-off of Die Hard with a Vengeance.
 I repeat: a rip-off of the third freaking Die Hard movie, which isn’t terrific anyway.
 Every little game, every little round, is a puzzle that leads to the next puzzle, and Cena must figure it all out before his time runs out.
 And it’s all an elaborate ruse to distract the police so that our bad guy can pose as a Federal Reserve moneyman and steal from a bank, more or less just like Die Hard with a Vengeance.
 The director is Renny Harlin, whose last watch-able movie involved super intelligent psycho killer sharks.
 His action choreography relies all too heavily on ridiculously tired action tropes, like having Cena leap hundreds of feet from a helicopter to land safely in a rooftop pool.
 The erratic camerawork does no favors, aping the visual style of better movies.
 Even Harlin himself has done everything here before and better.
 12 Rounds is a classic example of a cookie-cutter, brainless, preposterous, and uninventive action movie that typifies the Hollywood assembly line.
 It’s ludicrous from start to finish and your eyes will glaze over from watching such stolid action scenes without a hint of creative impulse.